Back to all posts

 For a 30+ night stay, value includes:

 San Rafael may look attractive in search because it can surface central monthly apartments at appealing prices.
 That can be real value when the unit and block are right.
-But if you have to compensate with extra rideshares, coworking, food delivery, or poor sleep, the monthly price stops telling the full story.
+But the 2026 data is mixed: Expansion’s May report, using Inmuebles24 Index data for April 2026 listings, points to San Rafael near UVM as a sharply rising rent area, with current 65 m2 two-bedroom examples around MXN 21,555-36,707.

 For booking-channel context, compare Book Direct vs Airbnb for monthly apartments in CDMX.
 When your dates are clear, use Book Direct to move from research to current booking flow.